-- Make check payable to: City of Fairlawn Income Tax
+- Checks should be made payable to: City of Fairlawn Income Tax

-- Remit form along with payment to: City of Fairlawn Income Tax Dept, PO Box 5433, Fairlawn OH 44334
+- Forms and payments can be remitted to: City of Fairlawn Income Tax Dept, PO Box 5433, Fairlawn OH 44334

 - If assistance is needed, contact the Income Tax Dept at (330) 668-9525.

 - If an extension of time is needed to file your form, remit a copy of your Federal Extension Form by the original due date.

 - An extension of time will not grant you additional time to pay.
 All tax due must be remitted by the original due date to avoid interest charges.